 Using a Variable's Level of Measurement to Determine Appropriate Measures of Central Tendency

-Once you identify a variable's level of measurement you are able to determine the measure(s) of central tendency that can be computed a given variable.
+Once you identify a variable's level of measurement, you are able to determine the measure(s) of central tendency that can be computed for a given variable.

 For interval-ratio level variables, we can find the mean, median, and mode.
 For ordinal level variables, we can find the median and mode (but not the mean).
 For nominal level variables, we can find the mode (but not the mean or median).